-The Animal Farm Users Group consists of Canopy-based WISPs from around the world who in large part provide high-grade, high-speed broadband service to areas underserved (or poorly served) by incumbent wireline service providers (i.e. cable & telco).
+AFMUG – Originally Animal Farm Motorola Users Group, later changed to Advanced Fiber & Microwave Users Group, AFMUG consists of Canopy-based WISPs (And UBNT and all other platforms) from around the world who in large part provide high-grade, high-speed broadband service to areas underserved (or poorly served) by incumbent wireline service providers (i.e. cable & telco).
 The group’s activities are sponsored largely by third-party product vendors McCown Technology, & PacketFlux.
 Double Radius, WAV, CTI, Cambium, UBNT and many others have also been critical to the financial success of the show.
+Lately there has been much emphasis in fiber to the home and low cost methods of fiber construction.

 The mailing list ( email@example.com ) has had a couple homes over the years, and has always generated a healthy amount of traffic with topics ranging from ISP business issues to project management to network troubleshooting and more.